gurrudev/Netflix-Clone/README.md

-<h1 align=""> Cryptocurrency Tracker</h1>
+<h1 align=""> Netflix-Clone</h1>
-<h4 align="">The Cryptocurrency Tracker project is a powerful and user-friendly web application designed to provide real-time insights and updates on the dynamic world of cryptocurrencies.</h4>
+<h4 align="">The Netflix Clone project is a captivating and meticulously crafted web application that brings the immersive entertainment experience of the popular streaming platform right to your fingertips.
+Immerse yourself in a world of captivating movies, TV shows, and original content through a visually stunning and user-friendly interface that mirrors the beloved Netflix platform.</h4>

 <br />